Mickey Durrng: Career

-For an extended period of time, Durrng and his brother Tony Dhanyala were the only people authorised to paint the Liyagauwumirr’s most important clan designs: the Djirri-didi painted on the body during the Ngarra cleansing ceremony.
+For an extended period of time, Durrng and his brother Tony Dhanyala were the only people authorised to paint the Liyagauwumirr's most important clan designs: the Djirri-didi painted on the body during the Ngarra cleansing ceremony.
 These designs are made up of stripes and circles that tell the stories of their ancestors.
+Many of the paintings are simple bands of red, yellow and white that stretch across the painting.
+While simple, the works contain the mysteries and cultural knowledge of Durrng's and Dhanyala's homeland.
+Durrng stated, "These designs are the power of the land.
+The sun, the water, creation, for everything."
+At the time, the 'inside' meaning of the Liyagauwumirr clan designs was only understood by initiated men.
 Dhanyala died two years before Durrng, and just before Durrng's death he gave the rights to his sister, Ruth Nalmakarra and her family, to draw and paint their clan designs.
+While this was an unorthodox decision made against clan tradition, Nalmakarra has continued his work to revive the cultural designs that strengthen the unity of the community.